-Specific exclusions

-1. Night vigils.
+Specific exclusions 1.
+Night vigils.
 2. Night clubs.

-3. The 35 land borders that remain closed.

-4. Initiation practices.

-5. Passenger ships for international leisure purposes.

-6. Attendance of any sporting event by spectators.

-7. International sports events.

-8. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+3. The 34 land borders that remain closed. [item 3 substituted by section 3 of Government Notice 1104 of 2020] 4.
+Initiation practices.
+5. Passenger ships for international leisure purposes, excluding small crafts, in-line with health and border law enforcement protocols. [item 5 substituted by section 5 of Government Notice 1199 of 2020] 6.
+Attendance of any sporting event by spectators.
+7. International sport, arts and culture events involving countries with a high COVID-19 infection and transmission rate are prohibited. [item 7 substituted by section 3 of Government Notice 1053 of 2020] 8.
+Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
 9. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.